maxpatiiuk/clarity/README.md

     "general": [
         {
-        // barcode of the product
+        // Barcode of the product
         "code": "200-EAN-13",

-        // url of the product page
+        // URL of the product page
         "url": "https://xxx.com",

-        // date that the product was added (UNIX timestamp format) "created_t": "yyyy-mm-ddThh:mn:ssZ",
+        // Date that the product was added (UNIX timestamp format) "created_t": "yyyy-mm-ddThh:mn:ssZ",

-        // date that the product was last modified (UNIX timestamp format) "last_modified_t": "yyyy-mm-ddThh:mn:ssZ",
+        // Date that the product was last modified (UNIX timestamp format) "last_modified_t": "yyyy-mm-ddThh:mn:ssZ",

-        // name of the product
+        // Name of the product
         "product_name": "cherios",

-        // generic name of the product
+        // Generic name of the product
         "generic_name": "cereal",

-        // field that designates quantity and unit size "quantity":  _100g
+        // Field that designates quantity and unit size "quantity":  _100g
         }
     ],